ejmahler/RustFFT/UpdateEstimates.md

 Also disable any turbo feature of the CPU.
 This will make the benches take a little longer to run, but the CPU speed will be more constant which improves the results.

 ## Run the benches
 The bench results almost always contain some points that are quite off.
-To mitigate this, the benches shouldbe repeated several times.
+To mitigate this, the benches should be repeated several times.
 Using 5 repeats seems to give good results.

 Run the benches with the `run_benches.sh` script:
 ```sh